realms-mud/core-lib/documentation/environments.md

 ```
 varargs void addObject(string file, string state);
 ```
-This method is only intended for use with monster programs - if you wish to assemble a monster on the fly, you will need to do that logic using your own custom handler.
+This method is only intended for use with fully-defined, clonable programs - if you wish to assemble a monster on the fly, for example, you will need to do that logic using your own custom handler.
 [See the discussion on monsters for details.](monsters.md)

 #### Adding Exits
+In addition to the `addBuilding` method, there are a couple other means of adding an exit to an environment.
 ```
 varargs void addExit(string direction, string path, string state);
 ```
-TBD
+The `addExit` method takes several parameters - the `direction` verb (north, south, up, down, etc), the fully-qualified `path` of the destination environment, and optionally, the `state` during which this exit is usable.

 ```
-varargs void addExitWithDoor(string direction, string path, string door,
-    string key, string state);
+varargs void addExitWithDoor(string direction, string path, string door, string key, string state);
 ```
-TBD
+The `addExitWithDoor` method is similar to the `addExit` method.
+The additional `door` and `key` parameters are the door object being used (see /lib/environment/doors for examples) and the optional key object if the door is locked / lockable (see /lib/environment/doors/baseDoor.c).
+The key object must inherit /lib/items/key.c

 #### Regions
 ```